12 Best Automated Phishing Simulation Tools [2026 Guide]

 Context: A generic “Package Delivery” email is easy to spot.
 An email referencing a specific LinkedIn post you made yesterday about a conference in Vegas is terrifyingly effective.

-Tools like Hunto.ai and Phished.io use OSINT (Open Source Intelligence) to gather public data and craft lures that act like real spear phishing.
+Tools like Hunto.ai and Phished.io use OSINT (Open Source Intelligence) to gather public data and craft lures that behave like real spear phishing.
 This “Red Teaming as a Service” approach is the only way to measure actual risk.

 FAQs: